-' is the most important and the most preferred wild silk all over India and is the main cause behind the exquisiteness and elegance of the Assam Silk saris.
-The delicate designs, finely woven, on the saris cater to patterns in nature, for example, the flora and the fauna.
-Embroideries also incorporate, acquainted and culture-related things, such as architecture and stone-sculptures on the Madan Kamdev Temple in Assam.
+The 'Muga' is the most important and the most preferred wild silk all over India and is the main cause behind the exquisiteness and elegance of the Assam Silk saris.
+The delicate designs, finely woven on the saris cater to patterns in nature, for example, the flora and the fauna.
+Embroideries also incorporate, acquainted and culture-related things, such as architecture and stone sculptures on the Madan Kamdev Temple in Assam.

-Hub of Costume of Assam
+Hub of Traditional Dresses of Assam

-Costumes of the Assamese Tribes
+Traditional Dresses of the Assamese Tribes

-is very similar to the Bodo tribe.
+The dressing style of Dimasa Tribe in Assam is very similar to the Bodo tribe.
 The men and women of Dimasa wear clothes made in looms of household.
 The women of this tribe wear Rigu which is skirt-like attire.
-It is usually made of silk or endi.
+It is usually made of silk or Endi.
 On top they wear a vest-like cloth, called Rijamphai.
 The women folk also wear attire called Rikhaosa while dancing.
 The Dimasa men wear costumes called Rica or Dhuni.
 They also sport beautifully designed scarf known as Rinsaso.
 He also attaches on his head, a turban woven from pure cotton or Endi, which is 19 meters in length.

 Thai Phake Tribe

 A Thai Phake woman uses a striped girdle, called Chin which stretches from the waist down to the ankles.
-There exists a cloth belt encircling her waist.
-It is called Chairchin.
+There exists a cloth belt encircling her waist, it is called Chairchin.
 It has a width of about 6 cm and a length of 1.5 m.
-Young girls resort same upper-cloth structure, with the only difference being in size.
-It is called Fafek.
-The Thai Phake women are inclined towards beautification of themselves.
-They enhance their prettiness, by wearing multi-coloured blouse, called Chekhamchum.
+Young girls wear a similar upper-cloth structure, with the only difference being in size and is known as Fafek.
+The Thai Phake women pair their attires with multi-coloured blouse, called Chekhamchum.

 Gaam Kharu is a large-sized silver bangle with shimmering gold polish.
 Another fashionable earring is Lokaporo, wherein two gold or ruby or mina or enamel-plated, bird figures are conjoined together, back to back.
 Assamese costume has cast an enchanting spell on not only India, but on foreign nations also, because of their mind-blowing perfection.